 The Virginia Economic Development Loan Fund, the Virginia Loan Guaranty Program, Tax-exempt Industrial Development Bonds, and the Virginia Capital Access Program, etc. are a few of the in-state options available.

 Virginia and the local government of Roanoke County do not tax intangible personal property, manufacturers’ inventory, manufacturers’ furniture, fixtures or corporate aircraft.
 There is also no unitary tax on worldwide profits, and no state tax on real estate or tangible property.

 Guide to Business Incentives

-Read the Virginia Economic Development Partnership's 2017 to 2018 Virginia Guide to Business Incentives (PDF).
+Read the Virginia Economic Development Partnership’s 2021 Virginia Guide to Business Incentives (PDF).